NuruDashdamir/symbian-sdk-registration-script/README.md

 Script created by me, feel free to use, share and modify.
 You can add this to any online or local Symbian archive :)

 Thanks to "nikita36078" for telling me Nokia SDKs registration info path in regedit.
-Thanks to "bent" who is creator of EKA2L1 Symbian Emulator.
+Thanks to "bent" who is the creator of EKA2L1 Symbian Emulator.
-If you interested in with EKA2L1 Symbian emulator visit https://discord.gg/5Bm5SJ9 and https://github.com/EKA2L1/EKA2L1
+If you interested in with EKA2L1 Symbian emulator visit https://discord.gg/5Bm5SJ9 and https://github.com/EKA2L1/EKA2L1 Active Telegram group for Symbian OS: https://t.me/symbianos